 Our verdict

-The definition pulls together different types of kinship care arrangements already understood but not clearly defined as ‘kinship care’ in other legislation and guidance, and builds on this to also include those missing or excluded from existing categories.
+The government definition pulls together different types of kinship care arrangements already understood but not clearly defined as ‘kinship care’ in other legislation and guidance, and builds on this to also include those missing or excluded from existing categories.
 For example, the new definition covers relatives such as great aunts, great uncles and cousins who wouldn’t be included within the existing definition of ‘close family member’ within the Children Act 1989.
 This is important and welcome – 11% of kinship carers who completed our 2022 annual survey would not be understood as ‘close family members’ for example.

-However, current plans for kinship care fail to effectively utilise the definition.
+However, current plans for kinship care reform fail to effectively utilise the definition.
 We argued firmly that any new definition should be accompanied by a clear pathway for all kinship carers to access high-quality support from the Government, local authorities and other partners.
 Instead, commitments made in the National Kinship Care Strategy – such as the financial allowances pathfinder and part of the extension of Virtual School Heads – continue to undermine the definition’s value by restricting support to particular groups of kinship carers.
+Instead of simplifying and working to introduce new support for a wider group of kinship carers, this instead introduces further hierarchies in which groups of kinship carers have eligibility for particular entitlements.

 What should happen next